COVID-19: travel health notice for all travellers

 Road safety

-Some roads may become impassable during the rainy season.
-You should use a four-wheel-drive vehicle, even in some parts of the capital, Kinshasa.
+Some roads can become impassable during the rainy season and require a four-wheel drive vehicle, including in some parts of the capital, Kinshasa.

-The road between Kinshasa and Matadi is paved, but the risk of being in an accident is very high because vehicles are poorly maintained, overcrowded and often abandoned on the poorly lit road.
+The road between Kinshasa and Matadi is paved, but the risk of accidents is very high due to:

-You should also check with local authorities to see if you need to obtain prior authorization for in-country travel.
+• check with local authorities to see if you need authorization to travel within the country

 Official motorcades